Andhra Pradesh CM Jagan Mohan Reddy meets KCR | Politics

 - India

-Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy on Thursday called on BRS president K Chandrasekhar Rao who is recovering following hip replacement surgery.
+Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy on Thursday called on BRS president K Chandrasekhar Rao, who is recovering following a hip replacement surgery, here.

-Reddy met the former Telangana chief minister at the latter's residence at Nandi Nagar here and enquired about his health, BRS sources said.
+According to BRS sources, Reddy met the former Telangana Chief Minister at the latter's residence in Nandi Nagar here and enquired about his health.

 Rao's son and BRS working president K T Rama Rao and other party leaders welcomed Reddy.